Application of Precast Decks and other Elements to Bridge Structures

 • Carol Shield, Former Professor, Civil, Environmental and Geo-Engineering

-A number of countries, including the U.S. and France, have incorporated pre-cast components in bridge superstructures and substructures.
-Pre-cast components include deck, abutment, and wall elements.
-Benefits of using pre-cast elements in bridge construction include the high level of quality control that can be achieved in plant cast production compared to field cast operations, and speed of construction afforded by the assembly of pre-cast elements at the site rather than the time-consuming on-site forming and casting required in cast-in-place construction.
-Key components in the application of pre-cast concrete to bridge structures are the connection elements.
-Connection details include the use of post-tensioning systems, and various connection details such as weld plates, studs in grout pockets, and shear keys.
-The Minnesota Department of Transportation (MnDOT) plans to construct a bridge incorporating pre-cast elements to enable rapid construction.
-The objective of this study is to develop a plan to purchase and install instruments that enable investigation of the performance of the bridge.
+A number of countries have incorporated precast components in bridge superstructures and substructures.
+Precast components include deck, abutment, and wall elements.
+Benefits of using precast elements in bridge construction include the high level of quality control that can be achieved in plant cast production compared to field cast operations and speed of construction afforded by the assembly of precast elements at the site rather than the time consuming on site forming and casting required in cast-in-place construction.
+Key components in the application of precast concrete to bridge structures are the connection elements.
+Connection details include the use of posttensioning systems, and various connection details such as weld plates, studs in grout pockets, and shear keys.
+The Minnesota Department of Transportation (MnDOT) constructed a bridge incorporating precast elements to enable rapid construction.
+The objective of this study was to develop an instrumentation plan to enable investigation of the performance of this bridge.
+Researchers developed an instrumentation plan based on information provided by the MnDOT bridge office regarding the specific bridge details and behaviors to be investigated.
+The instrumentation plan included the types and locations of the instruments.

 • Project number: 2005035